stupeak/food_rush_privacy_policy/README.md

 ## 3. How We Use Your Data

 The data collected is used for the following purposes:
-- To allow saving and restoring your gameplay progress
+- To allow saving and restoring your gameplay progress.
-- To identify your account when using Google Sign-In
+- To identify your account when using Google Sign-In.
-- To maintain a consistent game state across devices
+- To maintain a consistent game state across devices.
-- To improve stability and performance
+- To improve stability and performance.

 We do **not** use collected data for advertising personalization or cross-service tracking, and we do not sell, rent, or share your data with other companies or organizations.